XiaodongYangQF/XiaodongYangQF.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/PDE.png){: .align-right width="300px"}
-👨🏻‍💻 I'm a first-year PhD student at the UCD Michael Smurfit Graduate Business School.
+👨🏻‍💻 I'm a PhD candidate at the UCD Michael Smurfit Graduate Business School.

 🔬 My research interests are in option implied information, high-order moments, and options trading strategy!